Jasaka/Cacao-DAO/README.md

     │   ├── dist.env.local      # Environment distribution file for local development
     │   ├── package.json        # Package.json
     │   └── ...

+### GitHub Pages
+We also have a marketing-page branch for Cacao DAO.
+It is hosted on GitHub Pages and can be found [here](https://jasaka.github.io/Cacao-DAO/).
+The structure of the marketing page is as follows, using [Next.js](https://nextjs.org/):

     ├── marketing               # Static Marketing Page
     │   ├── components          # React Components
     │   ├── pages               # Next.js Pages